Halal Food in Tokyo: Best Areas for Ramen, Wagyu, Sushi and Prayer-Friendly Planning

 • Alcohol: Ask whether the dish uses sake, mirin, wine, or alcohol-based sauces.

-• Broth and seasoning: Ramen broth, soup stock, and dipping sauces can contain pork, alcohol, or non-halal ingredients.
+• Broth and seasoning: Ramen broth, soup stock, dipping sauces, vinegar, and soy sauce can contain pork, alcohol, or non-halal ingredients.

 • Cookware: If this matters to your comfort level, ask whether separate utensils, grills, pots, or fryers are used.